yberrada/mongo-movies/README.md

 ![alt text](./public/architectureDiagram.png)

 # Prerequisites
-#### Prerequisites.

-## Step 1: Access MongoDB Atlas cluster and setup security
-*Skip this exercise if you already have a MongoDB Atlas Cluster*
-- Login to the attendee portal: https://www.atlas-labs.cloud/
-- Gain access to your dedicated cluster by clicking on <b>Atlas Cluster</b> in the top right corner.
-- The e-mail will be prepopulated, leave it as is and use the following password to login: *AtlasW0rskop!*
-- Awesome!
-So far, we have gained access to the cluster.
-We now need to setup the security around Atlas.
-By default, Atlas cluters are not reachable from the internet.
-We also need to configure *Authentication* and *Authorization*!
-- Click on Database Access in the left sidebar, and click on ADD NEW DATABASE USER.
-- Set the authentication Method to Password (uses SCRAM) and give your user a username, a password and provide them with one of the available built-in roles that allow a user to read and write from all databases.
-- Let's now configure the network security.
-As this is a workshop we will be whitelisting all IPs to access our cluster instead of opting for a VPC peering or a Private endpoint for more complex deployments.
-- click on network Access on the left side bar and click on ADD IP ADDRESS.
-- Go ahead and allow access from anywhere.

-*Awesome.
-So far we have gained access to a MongoDB Atlas Cluster and we have configured the Security.*
+### Step 1 - Install Node.JS:
+Use the following link to download and install Node.js: https://nodejs.org/en/download/

-## Step 2: Clone Github Repo
+### Step 2 - Clone Github Repo
-We're now going to start setting up our application.
+We're going to start by setting up our project.
 First, create a folder for the workshop content:
 ```
 mkdir mongodb-workshop
 cd mongodb-workshop